Public Health Epidemiology Conversations (PHEC) Podcast

-In this episode, I introduce you to Christian Vigil, as he shares a great story of the global public health initiatives with Medical Education Cooperation with Cuba (MEDICC).
+In this episode, Dr. Huntley introduces you to Christian Vigil, as he shares a great story of the global public health initiatives with Medical Education Cooperation with Cuba (MEDICC).
 He shares his amazing journey into public health, and how he combined his personal experiences growing up, his education, and his passion to see positive changes in health throughout his community.
 Christian talks about the robust health system in Cuba, and how MEDICC is taking action to help foster collaborations between the Cuban health system and communities within the United States.
 You definitely don’t want to miss this episode!
-Click here to listen to the full episode now.

 Christian talks about his background and his personal experience with global public health growing up.
 He comes from a working-class immigrant family of Salvadoran-Mexican descent.
 He was born in Los Angeles County but raised in Tijuana, Mexico during most of my childhood before moving to the border town of San Ysidro, California.

 Christian received a BA in Latin American History from the University of California, Berkeley.
 During his time in Berkeley, he worked with student advocacy groups such as the Chicano/Latino Student Development Center and RAZA Caucus.
 After Berkeley, Christian worked for a year in the forwarding & logistics industry before he started working for Medical Education Cooperation with Cuba (MEDICC) as a Program Assistant for the Gateways Educational Travel and MD Pipeline to Community Service programs.
 He is currently the Program Manager for the Gateways Travel Program.

 Christian used his personal experience with global public health, formal educational training, and other cultural experiences helped him prepare well for his current role.